-Creating a resume can be tricky, even if you work for an employer and your career is pretty straightforward.
+Creating a resume and cover letter can be tricky, even if you work for an employer and your career is pretty straightforward.
 For freelancers, it's even more complicated.

 Before you even start looking at resume templates or thinking about what you want your resume to look like, you need to remind yourself of why you're such an amazing catch for a prospective client.
 The best way to do that is to start with a simple list, which at a minimum should include:

 - Skills.
 This includes both hard skills, like software packages and computer systems, and soft skills, like teamwork and management experience.